FlavScents AInsights Entry: Gamma-Octalactone (CAS: 104-50-7)

 7. Toxicology, Safety & Exposure Considerations

-Gamma-octalactone is considered safe for use in food and fragrance applications when used within recommended levels.
-For oral exposure, it has a high margin of safety, with no adverse effects reported at typical usage levels.
-Dermal exposure in fragrance applications is generally safe, with low potential for irritation or sensitization.
-Inhalation exposure is minimal due to its moderate volatility, but occupational safety measures should be observed during handling.
-The risk profiles for food and fragrance applications are similar, with no significant differences noted.
+Gamma-octalactone is considered safe for use in food and fragrance applications at typical exposure levels.
+For oral exposure, it has a high margin of safety, with no specific ADI or MSDI established, but it is generally recognized as safe under GRAS guidelines.
+Dermal exposure in fragrances is also deemed safe, with no significant irritation or sensitization reported.
+Inhalation exposure is minimal due to its moderate volatility, posing low occupational risks.
+Overall, its risk profile is consistent across both food and fragrance applications.

 Citation hooks: EFSA; FEMA; PubChem; toxicology literature